-The specifications of the '244 Patent refer to the "cache driver" as "cache driver software." ('244 Patent, at 4:8-10; 5:14-16) ("When the OpenVMS system(14) performs a read data I/O access to a disk(12)the cache driver (10) software intercepts the I/O") (emphasis added).
+The specifications of the '244 Patent refer to the "cache driver" as "cache driver software." ('244 Patent, at 4:8-10; 5:14-16) ("When the OpenVMS system (14) performs a read data I/O access to a disk (12) the cache driver (10) software intercepts the I/O.") (emphasis added).
 The specifications also describe the "cache driver" as something that is loaded on to a computer or operating system, rather than a separate physical device that is inserted or attached to the computer.
-(See id. at 3:18 ("When the cache driver is first loaded on the operating system all the disks (12) present on the computer system are located ..."); Id. at 3:36-38 ("The cache driver (10) maintains remote message communication channels (18) with other cache drivers loaded on a computer."
+(See id. at 3:18 ("When the cache driver is first loaded on the operating system all the disks (12) present on the computer system are located...."); Id. at 3:36-38 ("The cache driver (10) maintains remote message communication channels (18) with other cache drivers loaded on other computers")).
+Thus, the "cache driver" is accurately described as software or a program that is loaded on a computer.